 When new visitors come to your site, you want to get them to stick around.
 Besides using Shopify exit-intent popups, you can use time-triggered ones.

-You can either have this show up specifically for new visitors or use it for returning visitors as well.
+You can either have this show up specifically for new visitors or use it for returning visitors.

 4. Segment Your Popups Based On Category and Page

-You’ll find that there are many different scenarios you can take advantage of using popups.
-This will require A/B split testing to identify which popups and messaging work the best.
+You’ll find many different scenarios you can take advantage of using popups.
+This will require A/B testing to identify which popups and messaging work the best.

-To give you an idea, you can use specific Shopify popups in each category of your store.
-For example, popups that show when shoppers are browsing through your show section, purse section, or any other category you have.
+You can use specific Shopify popups in each store category to give you an idea.
+For example, popups show when shoppers are browsing through your show section, purse section, or any other type you have.

 Start Building Powerful Exit-Intent Popups for Your Shopify Store

-Popups continue to be a useful tool for not only building your email list but growing your sales.
+Popups are valuable for building your email list and growing your sales.
 However, it requires the right app and strategy.

-So your next step now is to sign up for Poptin to get started experimenting with your strategy.
+So your next step now is to sign up for Poptin to start experimenting with your strategy.
 You can easily create A/B scenarios to see which campaigns perform the best.

-Give the above tips a try to see which of them suit your visitors and shoppers.
+Try the above tips to see which suits your visitors and shoppers.
 Then come back and let us know what worked!